PranjalChitale/in-context-mt-analysis/README.md

 --tgt_lang $tgt_lang \
 --n_shot $n_shot \
 --batch_size $batch_size \
---max_new_tokens 256 \
+--max_new_tokens 256
---seed $seed
 ```

 ## Helper Scripts

 ### Demonstration Perturbations

 * `src/attack.py` is a Python script designed to perturb sentences in a given input file by introducing various types of noise.
 * This is useful for tasks such as data augmentation, robustness testing, and simulating real-world textual data imperfections.

 **Features**